endpoints4s/endpoints4s/documentation/manual/src/ornate/use-cases.md

 ~~~

 *endpoints* takes care of correctly constructing the request and
-decoding the response according to the HTTP API description.
+decoding the response according to the HTTP endpoint description.

 Maintenance effort is reduced: you only maintain the description of
 the HTTP API, not it’s client and server implementations.